-We may not be able to provide you with a service unless we have enough information, or your permission to use that information.
+We may not be able to provide you with a service unless we have enough information about you.

-For processing to be lawful under the General Data Protection Regulations (GDPR) we need to identify a lawful basis before we can process personal data.
-These are often referred to as the ‘conditions for processing’.
+For processing to be lawful under the General Data Protection Regulations (GDPR) we need to identify a legal basis before we can process personal data.
+These are often referred to as the ‘lawful basis for processing’.
 The identified legal basis for Lancashire Teaching Hospitals NHS Foundation Trust to process healthcare data is:

 ‘6(1)(e) – Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.’

 The type of data we process (health data) is known as a ‘special category data’.
 ‘Necessary for the purposes of preventative or occupational medicine, for medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services, carried out by or under supervision of health professionals who in the circumstances owes a duty of confidentiality under and enactment of rule of law’.